 Newton is a larger medium-sized city located in the state of Massachusetts.
-With a population of 87,453 people and 19 constituent neighborhoods, Newton is the 12th largest community in Massachusetts.
-Newton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 87,381 people and 19 constituent neighborhoods, Newton is the 12th largest community in Massachusetts.
+Much of the housing stock in Newton was built prior to World War II, making it one of the older and more historic cities in the country.

 Newton home prices are not only among the most expensive in Massachusetts, but Newton real estate also consistently ranks among the most expensive in America.